0xcad/free_to_play/notes.md

 # 2025-07-14
 Goal:
 * do a first pass of css for all pages
-* get the youtube video working on the stage page (and maybe make that a model item if it isn't already, and make it changeable via the admin panel)

 notes:
 * to do "sign in with apple", first you have to be an apple developer, which costs $99 a year. skip that for now and likely future...